ohduran/ohduran.github.io/about.md

 permalink: /about/
 ---

 My name is Alvaro Duran-Barata.
-I am a problem solver, a curious mind, a lifelong learner, a challenge accepter.
+I am a problem solver, a curious mind, a lifelong learner.

 ### A short story
 - *2006*: As a high school student, I discover Physics for the first time.
 It extends Mathematics to the everyday life, and aims to answer all those questions about the world we live in.
 I start working on those questions from a different, more entrepreneurial perspective.